monzo/progression-framework/frameworks/engineering/backend.md

           - "Considers the opinions of others before defending their own"
       - level: 4
         criteria:
-          - "Proactively gives feedback "upwards" and to people they interact with who are not in their team"
+          - "Proactively gives feedback 'upwards' and to people they interact with who are not in their team"
           - "Transparent in making design and technical decisions"
           - "Helps people in non-technical roles understand technical constraints / trade-offs"
           - "Shares technical context and direction for less experienced engineers"